-Despite the fact that many temples and traditional cultures are facing the problem of succession by the new generation, 蔡厝港斗母宫 is still thriving with young blood.
-Other than introducing this culture to their friends and peers, there is something within 蔡厝港斗母宫 that keeps the young blood flowing.
-The veterans bring their own children to the temple, introduce them to and immerse them in the culture.
-The young ones do have a choice to decide whether to follow or not, however, the bond that they had developed, and the ties that they had formed, were reasons good enough for them to continue visiting and helping out in the temple.
-In fact, they are always welcoming anyone who have an interest in the culture to come and learn, hence, interested devotees should not hesitate to ask for more details or volunteer to help out for the celebration.
+Although many temples and traditional cultures are facing the problem of succession and attracting new and young members, Tao Bu Keng temple is thriving with youth.
+There is something within the temple that keeps the young blood flowing.
+The veterans at Tao Bu Keng bring their own children to the temple, introducing them to and immersing them in the culture.
+The young ones do have a choice to decide whether to follow their parents.
+Nevertheless, the bonds that they had developed, and the ties that they had formed, were reasons good enough for them to continue visiting and helping out in the temple.
+They also help to introduce this culture to their friends and peers.
+The Tao Bu Keng community is always welcoming anyone who has an interest in the culture to come and learn.
+Hence, interested devotees should not hesitate to ask for more details about the festival or volunteer to help out in the celebrations.

 After a tedious nine days celebration, and many days of prior preparation, the Nine Emperor Gods festivals comes to an end on the ninth day of the lunar ninth month.
-Committee members, palanquin bearers, and helpers bid goodbye with a tinge of melancholy, as the next time they meet might be during next year’s celebration.
+Committee members, palanquin bearers, and helpers bid goodbye with a tinge of melancholy and unwillingness, as the next time they meet will be during next year’s celebration.

-Last but not least, the censers, which were collected back to the temple during the start, were all sent back to the devotees’ houses, where new talismans were ignited and pasted on their altars.
-This marks the end of the celebration.
-See you again this year!
+Last but not least, the censers, which were invited back to the temple before the start of the festival, were invited back to the homes of the temple patrons and placed on the altars.
+A new talisman was then placed above the altar, and another talisman was burnt in the censer.
+This marks the end of the celebrations.
+See you again next year!

 Our very sincere thanks to the committee of Tao Bu Keng temple in Choa Chu Kang for their support and assistance during our documentation project.